Skip to content

 The creation of Sign Language View in Teams

 Co-design is great, but representation is an even better way to ensure people with lived experiences work directly to solve problems for their own communities.
 Ultimately, this leads to more equitable products for everyone and potentially more enjoyable ones, too.
-With sign language, for example, people often see it as a lesser form of communication but it’s highly expressive and an integral part of our cultural identity.
+For example, people often see sign language as a lesser form of communication, but it’s highly expressive and an integral part of our cultural identity.
 People often want to travel to other countries to enrich their own lives by better understanding different ways of living.
 Living without sound is another way of experiencing life, and Deaf culture has its own social beliefs, behaviors, traditions, art, and values.

-So, of the 90% of deaf children born to hearing parents, what if instead of being given the “bad news,” they were told they now had the chance to dive into a culture rich with language and expression?
+What if the 90% of deaf children born to hearing parents were told that they now had the chance to dive into a culture rich with language and expression, rather than being given the “bad news”?
 I think it could help erode the disability tax over time, leading to products and systems that are truly meant for all.

 Read more